Eye2eye Software

 Eye2eye Software Ltd is a UK educational software publisher, which has systematically photographed Britain in 360 degree panoramas and stills, publishing the collection as the school resource and home reference Eye2eye Britain.
-Using a portable panoramic camera developed by themselves they have followed a 'points of interest' approach – taking panoramas on mountains, beaches, inside parliaments, factories, heritage sites, etc., rather than a street (car) based approach like Google street view.
+Using a portable panoramic camera developed by themselves they have followed a 'points of interest' approach – taking panoramas on mountains, beaches, inside buildings, factories, heritage sites, etc., rather than a street (car) based approach like Google street view.